magento/pagebuilder-docs/docs/viewports/how-viewports-work.md

 ## Viewport bindings and events

-The following diagram is similar to the previous diagram, but focuses on the relationships and interactions between the files.
+The following diagram is similar to the previous diagram, but focuses on the relationships and interactions between the viewport files.
 The numbers are not meant to show a sequence.
-They are only meant to highlight the important connections between the files.
+They simply call out the important connections between the files.

 ![Viewports overview](../images/pagebuilder-viewports-overview.svg)

-1. **Templates**—The `page-builder.html` template renders the `switcher.html` viewport template in header.
+1. **Templates**—The `page-builder.html` template renders the `switcher.html` viewport template in the header section of the Page Builder stage.
 1. **Bindings**—The `switcher.html` binds to the properties and functions in its parent view-module: `page-builder.ts`.
-1. **Initialization**—The `page-builder.ts` view-model initializes its properties from the `view.xml` viewport data config file.
+1. **Initialization**—The `page-builder.ts` view-model initializes its properties from the `view.xml` viewport data config file and sets the default viewport.
-1. **Images**—The button icons are referenced by URLs in the `view.xml` file.
+1. **Button icons**—The button icons are referenced by URLs in the `view.xml` file.
-1. **Function**—The `toggleViewport(viewport)` function is bound to the button click event in the `switcher.html` template.
+1. **Toggle function**—The `toggleViewport(viewport)` function is bound to the button click event in the `switcher.html` template.
 This function does two things:

    -  Sets the `viewportClasses` observable to a CSS class defined by the selected viewport.
    -  Triggers the `stage:viewportChangeAfter` events for listeners.

 1. **Events**—Content types handle the stage events within their `widget.js` (for the storefront) and `preview.ts` (for the Admin stage) files.

 The following sections provide details for each of the files described in the previous diagrams.